nautobot/nautobot/nautobot/docs/installation/index.md

 | PostgreSQL | 9.6             |
 | Redis      | 4.0             |

-Nautobot will not work with these dependencies.
+Nautobot will not work without these dependencies.

 #### Python